The Wizarding World of Harry Potter (Universal Orlando Resort): Phase 2: Universal Studios Florida

-The opening of the Wizarding World of Harry Potter saw attendance at Islands of Adventure rise by as much as 36% in 2010.
+The opening of the Wizarding World of Harry Potter led to a 36% increase in attendance at Islands of Adventure in 2010.
 According to Jason Garcia of the Orlando Sentinel, this had resort executives pondering "when to expand Wizarding World and how to keep business balanced between Islands and Universal Studios Florida".
 In April 2011, Brady MacDonald of the Los Angeles Times mentioned that rapid attendance growth led to speculation that the Wizarding World of Harry Potter would see a significant expansion, which would include Diagon Alley and a Gringotts-themed dark ride possibly replacing the Lost Continent themed area in Islands of Adventure.

 On December 6, 2011, Universal Parks & Resorts confirmed expansion plans but did not reveal specific details.
 The announcement was made just four days after Universal revealed plans to permanently close the Jaws attraction.
 Following its closure the following month, the Los Angeles Times stated that the site of the former Jaws ride in Universal Studios Florida would be used for the Wizarding World of Harry Potter expansion, despite what previous speculation suggested.
 These rides would be complemented by a replica of the Hogwarts Express to move guests between the two parks.
 Demolition of the Jaws ride and the Amity area began almost immediately after their closure.
 After the site was leveled, work began on land reclamation in the area's former lagoon, as well as construction of a series of buildings including a large show building.

 Further details about the expansion of the Wizarding World of Harry Potter were announced on May 8, 2013.
-Officials confirmed that the expansion would be set predominantly in the adjacent Universal Studios Florida theme park, and would feature areas themed after Diagon Alley and London.
-The rumored Hogwarts Express connection between the two parks was also confirmed.
-Officials stated the expansion should open in 2014.
+Officials confirmed that the expansion would be primarily located in the adjacent Universal Studios Florida theme park and would feature areas themed after Diagon Alley and London.
+The rumored connection between the two parks via the Hogwarts Express was also confirmed.
+Officials stated that the expansion is expected to open in 2014.

 On January 23, 2014, officials announced the name of the flagship roller coaster would be Harry Potter and the Escape from Gringotts.
-They also indicated that a two-park pass would be necessary to ride the Hogwarts Express, which was set to connect Universal Studios Florida with the existing Harry Potter area at Universal's Islands of Adventure.
+They also indicated that a two-park pass would be necessary to ride the Hogwarts Express, which was set to connect Universal Studios Florida with the existing Harry Potter area at Islands of Adventure.